ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/dynamic_parameters.rst

 ::

-  {exp:channel:entries  dynamic_parameters="orderby|limit|sort"}
+  {exp:channel:entries  dynamic_parameters="orderby|limit|category"}

-In the above example you would be allowing the orderby, limit, and sort parameters.
-Note that the allowed parameters are being separated with a "pipe" character: \|
+In the above example you would be allowing the orderby, limit, and category parameters.
+Note that the allowed parameters are being separated with a "pipe" character: |.

 Once you've enabled the parameters as indicated above, you can create a form on one of your pages to generate the parameters dynamically.
 Here's an example of such a form:

-Note that each form field is named exactly the same as the parameter name, and the form "action" must point to the template in which it is being used.
+Note that each form field is named the same as the parameter name, and the form "action" must point to the template in which it is being used.

 ::